Regena Cassandrra

-Regena Cassandrra (born 13 December 1990) (formerly Regina Cassandra) is an Indian actress who primarily works in Telugu, Tamil and Hindi films.
-Cassandrra is a recipient of several accolades including a SIIMA Award and a CineMAA Award, along with a Filmfare OTT Award nomination.
+Regena Cassandrra (born 13 December 1990) is an Indian actress who primarily works in Telugu, Tamil and Hindi films.
+She is a recipient of several accolades including a SIIMA Award and a CineMAA Award, along with a Filmfare OTT Award nomination.

 Cassandrra made her acting debut in a supporting role with the Tamil film Kanda Naal Mudhal (2005) and had her breakthrough with her Telugu debut Siva Manasulo Sruthi (2012), which earned her the SIIMA Award for Best Female Debut – Telugu.
-She then received commercial success with Routine Love Story (2010), Kedi Billa Killadi Ranga (2013), Power (2014) and Pilla Nuvvu Leni Jeevitham (2014).
+She then received commercial success with Routine Love Story (2012), Kedi Billa Killadi Ranga (2013), Power (2014) and Pilla Nuvvu Leni Jeevitham (2014).

 Cassandrra received praise for portraying a traditional girl in Subramanyam for Sale (2015), a dental student in Jyo Achyutananda (2016), a youngster in Maanagaram (2017), a drug addict in Awe (2018) and a businesswoman in Evaru (2019).
 She received the SIIMA Award for Best Actress – Telugu nomination for Jyo Achyutananda.
 Following her expansion to Hindi films with Ek Ladki Ko Dekha Toh Aisa Laga (2019), she starred in streaming series Rocket Boys (2022) and Jaanbaaz Hindustan Ke (2023).

 In addition to her acting career, she is a celebrity endorser for brands and products.

 Early life and education

-Cassandrra was born on 13 December 1990 in Madras (now Chennai) in a Tamil family.
-Her mother tongue is Tamil.
+Cassandrra was born on 13 December 1990 in Madras (now Chennai).
+Her father has Anglo-Indian roots from Goa and her mother is Tamil.
 She was nine years old when she started anchoring for Splash, a kids' channel.
 She completed her BSc in psychology from the Women's Christian College, Chennai, and did masters of Science in Counseling Psychology from University of Madras.
 Cassandrra changed the spelling of her full name to "Regena Cassandrra" in accordance with numerology.